MakieOrg/Website/src/blogposts/v0.23.0/post.md

 f
 ```

-The styling attributes `arrowsize`, `linewidth`, `arrowtail` and `arrowhead` have been broken up and renamed.
+The styling attributes `arrowsize`, `linewidth`, `arrowtail`, and `arrowhead` have been broken up and renamed.
-There are now three components to an arrow, the (usually 0 length) tail, shaft and tip.
+There are now three components to an arrow: the (usually 0-length) tail, shaft, and tip.
-Each have a length and width (2D) or radius (3D).
+Each has a length and width (2D) or radius (3D).
-In 2D they are given in `markerspace`, i.e. pixel space by default.
+In 2D they are given in `markerspace`, i.e., pixel space by default.
-Unlike before they are not necessarily the true size of the final arrow, as scaling can still apply.
+Unlike before, they are not necessarily the true size of the final arrow, as scaling can still apply.
-In 3D they are given in a boundingbox relative space if `markerscale = automatic` (default), or in data units scaled by `markerscale` if its is set to a number.
+In 3D they are given in a bounding box relative space if `markerscale = automatic` (default), or in data units scaled by `markerscale` if it is set to a number.
-The tail, shaft and tip can each be set to a vector of points (2D) or mesh to change the look of the arrows.
+The tail, shaft, and tip can each be set to a vector of points (2D) or mesh to change the look of the arrows.

 ![arrow components](./images/arrow_components.png)

-The total arrow length follows from the `direction` argument, `lengthscale` and `normalize`.
+The total arrow length follows from the `direction` argument, `lengthscale`, and `normalize`.
-If `normalize = true` directions are normalized first.
+If `normalize = true`, directions are normalized first.
 Then they are multiplied by `lengthscale`.
-The result is target length of the arrow, which the drawn arrow marker must be equal to.
+The result is the target length of the arrow, which the drawn arrow marker must be equal to.

 ```julia